 The evaluators recommended annual project seminars to disseminate information and discuss results, and suggested that a midway evaluation of the projects should be performed after about two years.
 Furthermore, they recommended that a certain portion of the budget for every project be withheld until the final report has been delivered.
-For more information: see below.
+For more information: see the full evaluation report on the webpage.